culturecreates/artsdata-data-model/index.md

 To track provenance Artsdata.ca uses metadata attached to Named Graphs.
 Each data source is stored in a seperate graph with its metadata.
 This approach to track provenance is generally called **Named Graph IDs**, and is used in place of reification or N-ary relationships.
 Each graph has metadata about provenance including dates when the data was collected.
 In addition, data collected from a web page is grouped under the schema:WebPage and includes the date when the the web page was cralwed.

-In the future we will likely switch to RDF*/SPARQL* inorder to have more granular provence data on individual statements.
+In the future we will likely switch to RDF*/SPARQL* inorder to have more granular provenance data on individual statements.

 ### Support or Contact